etingof/talks/muni-pa200-cloud-computing/source/07-introduction-to-openstack-history-design-and-development.rst

 - Choose OS to install on the VM
 - Create the VM, boot the OS
 - Log into VM and use it somehow
-- Tier down the VM
+- Tear down the VM

 Demo: Choose VM configuration
 -----------------------------